 Here’s a video interview with two giants of Hollywood music; Richard Kaufman and Patrick Russ.
 Richard was the musical director of MGM for over twenty years and is now one of the most prolific conductors in Hollywood.
 He’s worked closely with John Williams as well many of the giants of Hollywood film music.
-Patrick is … Continue reading Video Interview With Richard Kaufman And Patrick Russ.
+Patrick is one of the most in demand orchestrators in Hollywood, working … Continue reading Video Interview With Richard Kaufman And Patrick Russ.

 As a race of individual people, trying to find out where our characteristics came from can be a difficult task.
 More specifically, trying to deduce whether we gained emotional characteristics on our own or whether they were influenced by outside factors (also meaning that these outside factors have in fact been effected by our emotions and not the other way round) is an almost impossible … Continue reading Film Scores and the Social Construction of Emotions (Kurosawa and Ozu) – Part 1.